Vehicle Mechanic Trainer

 Key Responsibilities

-• Monitor student progress and provide guidance or remedial support where needed
+• Monitor learner progress and provide coaching, feedback and additional support where required

-• Hands-on experience in vehicle maintenance, diagnostics, and repair for light vehicles or HGVs
+• Strong hands-on experience in vehicle servicing, diagnostics and repair (LV or HGV)

-• Strong understanding of workshop processes and vehicle systems
+• Solid understanding of workshop processes, tools and vehicle systems

-• Ability to explain technical concepts clearly and help others develop practical skills
+• The ability to explain technical concepts clearly to others

 Qualifications

-• Level 4 Certificate in Education and Training or willingness to achieve this qualification as part of the role
+• Level 4 Certificate in Education and Training (or willingness to work towards this – fully supported)

 Related Jobs